Farmers' Market FAQs

 Visit our Vendor Profiles Page and click on the vendor you are looking for.
 Each vendor has a profile with info on the vendor, contact information, and web links.

-11. What types of vendors can I find at the Market?
+11. What types of vendors can I find at the Farmers’ Market?

 To remain a true Farmers’ Market, at least 51% of our vendors are Agricultural Vendors.
-These are vendors who farm produce, meat, cheese, flowers, honey, maple, sauces, wine, soap, and more.
+These are farmers who produce fruits and vegetables, plants, meats, cheese, flowers, honey, maple, sauces, wine, soap, and more.
 The rest of our vendors fit into three categories…

 Prepared Food Vendors prepare various food products from scratch such as beverages, baked goods, sauces, and pre-made meals.